Manitou Cliff Dwellings: History

+Controversy

-The project was directed primarily by Virginia McClurg, founder of the Colorado Cliff Dwelling Association.
-McClurg's creation of Manitou was highly controversial even at the time of its opening, in part because it was being promoted as authentic, and eventually caused the demise of the Colorado Cliff Dwelling Association and created rifts amongst Southwest archaeologists and enthusiasts.
+McClurg's creation of Manitou was highly controversial even at the time of its opening, in part because it was being promoted as authentic, and since they were built as a form of entertainment to promote tourism.
+Additionally it could be seen as contriversal since it eventually caused the demise of the Colorado Cliff Dwelling Association and created rifts amongst Southwest archaeologists and enthusiasts.
 Edgar Lee Hewett, a famous early Southwest anthropologist, is widely cited at Manitou and in the attraction's materials as having approved of its construction, but in reality, Hewett was reluctant to legitimize the site and had little regard for the reconstructions.
 The McClurg family continues to operate the attraction to this day.
+Although this site and museum give tourists a feel for what the cliff dwellings were like, it is not an authentic representation of the dwelling as Manitou Springs is far outside the boundaries of the Anasazi settlement.

+The authenticity of this site had been debated by archeologist Richard Wilshusen, who argued that since the site was created with supplies not available to Ancestral Puebloans the creators cannot claim this to be an accurate representation.

+Kanien'kehá:ka and Monica Snowbird, visitors to the Manitou Cliff Dwellings Museum who are a part of the Pikes Peak Indigenous Women's Alliance, were left with many negative emotions after visiting the site because they believed it did nothing but add towards the already negative common stereotypes of Indigenous people, calling out defensive terms used within the museum tour in a tweet.